atulkumarpccs/DevOps-AWS/README.md

-# Implement a process to deploy the non-containerised application to EC2 instances, and update them witout downime.
+# Implement a process to deploy the non-containerised application to EC2 instances, and update them without downime.

 ## Based on AWS trainning